deepakdhamijaevry/Create-react-app-multilingual-approach/README.md

 export default { en, nb };

 # Step 4

-Create folder "i18n" and its subfolder "locales" and the language files as json
+First import FormattedMessage at the top of the login.js components

-First import FormattedMessage at the top of the login.js components import {FormattedMessage} from 'react-intl';
+import {FormattedMessage} from 'react-intl';

 and Use this in html like this :